rictau/eidprayerreg/README.md

 -   **Capacity Management:** Admins can change the limit for each prayer slot directly from the dashboard.
 -   **Data Export:** One-click CSV export of all registration data, including timestamps and contact info.
 -   **Visualizations:** Interactive charts showing the distribution of jemaah per session.

+## Digital Check-in System

+To ensure a smooth entry process on the day of the event, the app features a high-performance check-in interface:

+-   **QR Scanner:** Built-in camera scanner (powered by `html5-qrcode`) for instant ticket validation.
+-   **Audio Feedback:** Distinctive sound effects for successful scans and completed check-ins to assist staff in high-traffic environments.
+-   **Real-time Validation:** Instantly fetches registration details from Firestore, displaying attendee counts (Ikhwan/Akhwat) and the assigned prayer session.
+-   **Manual Search:** Fallback option to search by Registration ID if a user's QR code is unavailable.
+-   **Attendance Tracking:** Automatically logs the exact timestamp of entry, preventing duplicate check-ins and providing accurate attendance data.

 ## Technical Stability & Resilience